antonioua/longhorn-cli/README.md

-# Work in progress.
-Coming soon!

 ### longhorn-cli
-longhorn-cli allows to automate some routine tasks.
+longhorn-cli allows to automate your routine tasks by using it inside your automation.

 Run locally
 ```bash